 Tip 5.
 Get Your Basic Poses First for Newborn Photography

 Being creative is a large part of being a newborn photographer, but so is making sure you get the basic, must-have shots.
 You should always start with the basics and move towards the more advanced photos just in case the baby gets too fussy and you have to call off the shoot.
 Below are some of the basic shots you should get before introducing complex, time-consuming, and difficult photographs.
-For more info on Newborn Posing, please see our Newborn Workshop on DVD.
+For more information, see our article on newborn poses.

 The Back Pose for Babies